Anarchy in the U.K.: Lyrics

 In the documentary The Filth and the Fury, John Lydon described the composition of the song's opening lyrics, explaining that the best rhyme he could devise for the first line, "I am an Antichrist", was the second line, "I am an anarchist".

-(Lydon confirmed that he is not an anarchist in a 2012 interview.)
+Despite the fact that he wrote and sang "Anarchy in the U.K." with the Sex Pistols, Lydon said in a 2012 interview,“I never was (an anarchist).Whoever told you that?
+Anarchy is mind games for the middle class...“I also had a song that said Pretty Vacant.
+I’m not pretty and I’m not vacant.”
+In a 2022 piece in The Times, Lydon elaborated,"Anarchy is a terrible idea.
+Let's get that clear.
+I'm not an anarchist.
+And I'm amazed that there are websites out there – .org anarchist sites – funded fully by the corporate hand and yet ranting on about being outside the shitstorm.
+It's preposterous.
+And they’re doing it in designer Dr Martens, clever little rucksacks and nicely manufactured balaclavas."

 Sex Pistols manager Malcolm McLaren considered the song "a call to arms to the kids who believe that rock and roll was taken away from them.
 It's a statement of self rule, of ultimate independence."

 Abbreviations

 The abbreviations used in the lyrics are a selection of civil war references from 1970s headlines, a suggestion of what could happen in the United Kingdom.
 The IRA and the UDA were the largest paramilitary armies in the conflict in Northern Ireland: the heavily armed IRA (Irish Republican Army) were on the Republican (anti-British, pro-unification) side, and the thousands-strong UDA (Ulster Defence Association) were on the Loyalist (pro-British, anti-unification) side.
 The MPLA (Movimento Popular de Libertação de Angola, or the People's Movement for the Liberation of Angola) were the political party that took control of Angola, formerly one of Portugal's African colonies, in a 1975–1976 civil war, and still run the country today.
 When Rotten sings "I use the enemy", it's a deliberate homonym for "I use the NME", or New Musical Express, the British weekly music newspaper.